andysprague44/excel-dna-examples/MessageBox/README.md

 # README #

-Examples of Excel-DNA, a library to write excel add-ins using .NET.
+Examples of Excel-DNA, this project is to show displaying MessageBoxes and how to call from asychronous code

 ### How do I get set up? ###